WHAT IS OPERATION SNAP?

 The offending driver will not be provided with your details.
 However on the rare occasion that the offence which you have reported results in a Court appearance, then at this stage the offending driver will become aware of your name but not your address or any other personal details.

 The types of offence which Operation Snap deal with generally have a 6 month time limit for prosecutions.
 The Police also have an obligation to inform the offending driver of the offence which they have committed usually within 14 days of the incident.
 Please make your submissions as soon as possible.
-If 14 days have passed, please submit your evidence as the Police may still be able to take action.

-If you have footage of any other types of offences not covered by Operation Snap then it is suggest that you contact the relevant authority which generally tends to be the Police or the Local Authority and provide them with the footage.
-The Police can either be contacted via 101 or their website.
+If you have footage of any other types of offences not covered by Operation Snap, then it is suggested that you contact the relevant authority.
+This could be either the local authority, DVLA, or your local police force.

 The footage which you submit along with your statement will be stored securely on a cloud server.